Animal Memorials

 For as long as I can remember, I have stopped to lift dead animals from roads.
 I cannot bear to leave them; the endless rush of cars, further assaulting their bodies, feels too cruel.

-I began creating memorials, not only for animals killed on roads but also for the passed lives I’d meet on trails, and even in my own backyard.
+I began creating memorials, not only for animals killed on roads but also for the ones I found on trails, and even in my own backyard.
 I look for soft, quiet places for their bodies to rest, and I adorn them with flowers, branches, seeds, weeds, and grasses.
 My intention is to honor the individual life; to acknowledge the existence they lived and lost.
 Too often dead animals are treated as objects, identified as “roadkill.”
 But they are beings.
 They have feelings and memories, fears and follies, journeys we may never know.

 view gallery